rooparaman/WheelyApp/README.md

 # WheelyApp
-Sample Rotating Wheel App - A iOS native dynamically rotating wheel application.
+Sample Rotating Wheel App - An iOS native dynamically rotating wheel application.
 The sample application screen shots can be found in the screenshots folder

 ### Functionality